n8n-io/n8n-docs/docs/reference/scaling-n8n.md

 3. Start your n8n instance, and it will now connect to your Redis instance.

-**Note:** You can run Redis on a separate machine.
+**Note:** You can also run Redis on a separate machine.
 Make sure that it is accessible by the n8n instance.

 ### Start workers

 You will need to start worker processes to allow n8n to execute workflows.
-If you want to host workers on a separate machine, install n8n on the machine, and make sure that it gets connected to your Redis instance and the n8n database.
+If you want to host workers on a separate machine, install n8n on the machine, and make sure that it is connected to your Redis instance and the n8n database.
 Start worker processes by running the following command from the root directory.

 ```
 ./packages/cli/bin/n8n worker
 ```

 You can also set up multiple worker processes.
 Make sure that all the worker processes have access to Redis and the n8n database.

 ## Considerations for running n8n with queues

 When running n8n with queues, all the production workflow executions get processed by worker processes.
 This means that even the webhook calls get delegated to the worker processes, which might add some overhead and extra latency.
 However, the manual workflow executions still use the main process.